-The speeds are above-average if you’re lucky.
-And when it comes to streaming, you would expect more than just Netflix US from service with dedicated servers.
+And when it comes to streaming, you would expect more than just Netflix US from a service with dedicated servers.
 Even though other content platforms are available, watching in HD can be tricky due to the same performance issues – or at least that’s been my experience.

 Yes.
 It has a special client Ivacy Prime for use in China for Windows, Mac, and Android.
 However, it's not the best option because of its sub-par speeds.

-The prices start from $1.00/month only.
+The prices start from $1.19/month only.
 You get a 30-day money-back guarantee and pay anonymously.

 You can really call Ivacy VPN safe.
 It has military-grade encryption, leak protection, and no-logs policy.
 However, the Mac and iOS clients lack a kill switch.